 As well as the main Christmas market, there is also the separate Out of the Blue Christmas Art Market.

 Glasgow has two separate Christmas markets - the St Enoch market specialises in food, from German bratwurst to locally-sourced crispy duck, a traditional hog roast and cakes and mulled ciders to warm your bones.

 Over in George Square, traders from around the world can help with your Christmas shopping.

 There's also the Doggy Christmas Market, with treats and accessories for that special canine in your life (The Tartan Road's very own office dog, River, insisted we mention this...).

-Aberdeen's Christmas Village boasts an open-air ice rink with the beautiful backdrop of Marischal College, a selection of local craft stalls and attractions to keep all the family entertained - as well as festive food and drink.
+Aberdeen's Christmas Village boasts an open-air ice rink with the beautiful backdrop of Marischal College, a selection of local craft stalls and attractions to keep all the family entertained, and plenty of festive food and drink.

-Perth's International Christmas Market plays host to a festive feast featuring a fully-edible map of Perth and Kinross, the annual Great Perthshire Soup Competition and the traditional Bakers Parade.
+Perth's International Christmas Market plays host to a festive feast featuring a fully-edible map of Perth & Kinross, the annual Great Perthshire Soup Competition and the traditional Bakers' Parade.